param76-git/Meesho-Social-Commerce-Analytics/README.md

 Meesho operates in a unique segment of Indian e-commerce where social selling, reseller-driven demand, high Cash-on-Delivery (COD) adoption, and significant Tier-2/Tier-3 market penetration shape customer behavior.

-This project simulates a realistic Meesho-style social commerce ecosystem and analyzes it using SQL, Python, and Tableau to answer real business questions related to revenue growth, customer retention, churn risk, product performance, and supplier quality.
+This project simulates a realistic Meesho-style social commerce ecosystem and analyzes it using SQL, Python, and Power BI to answer real business questions related to revenue growth, customer retention, churn risk, product performance, and supplier quality.

 The objective was not to build dashboards first, but to approach the dataset from a business analyst's perspective by identifying important business problems and solving them through data.